 Graduate Assistant Positions

-The Office Residence Life and Housing offers several different assistantships for Wake Forest graduate students.
-Each position carries a different set of responsibilities, which can be found below in more detail:
+The Office Residence Life and Housing offers several different assistantships, each of which carries a different set of responsibilities, for Wake Forest graduate students.

 Undergraduate Student Positions

-Resident advisers and Graduate Hall director positions are available each year for the Summer Sessions.
-The number and availability of these positions will vary each year according to need, and the listings will be available at both the RL&H office (Benson, 101) and on the Summer Employment page.
+Resident Advisers and Graduate Assistant positions are available each year for the Summer Sessions.
+The number and availability of these positions will vary each year, and updates will be posted in the spring of each year.